Persistent Permutability in Choice Petri Nets: Fairness, SPE, S E, FPE, and Ochma nski's conjecture

 As a more involved example, we may consider the system shown in Figure~\ref{variant.fig}, which is a variant of the one shown in Figure~\ref{basic-exa.fig}, adding loops from the two deadlock states back to the initial state.
 Its infinite firing sequences are of the form\footnote{Where $|$ means a choice between several patterns, and $(...)^\infty$ denotes an infinite repetition of finite patterns.} $(cade|cdae|dcae|dbc\mathit{f}|dcb\mathit{f}|cdb\mathit{f})^\infty$.
-They are fair unless they contain infinitely many $cdae$ or $dcae$ but only finitely many $dbc\mathit{f}$, $dcb\mathit{f}$ and $cdb\mathit{f}$, since then transition $b$ is enabled infinitely often but finitely often executed, or if they contain infinitely many $dbc\mathit{f}$ or $cdb\mathit{f}$ but only finitely many $cade$, $cdae$ and $dcae$, since then transition $a$ is enabled infinitely often but finitely often executed.
-They are non-persistent if they contain at least one $cdae$, $dcae$, $dcb\mathit{f}$ or $cdb\mathit{f}$, since no path traversing $M_4$ is persistent.
-However, all of these infinite firing sequences are equivalent to a persistent sequence in $(cade|dbc\mathit{f})^\infty$; indeed, any $cdae$ may be transformed into $cade$ with one permutation; any $dcae$ may be transformed into $cade$ with two permutations; any $dcb\mathit{f}$ may be transformed into $dbc\mathit{f}$ with one permutation; and any $cdb\mathit{f}$ may be transformed into $dbc\mathit{f}$ with two permutations.
-Hence, $\PNref{basic-exa.pn}'$ (which inherits the pps property from $\PNref{basic-exa.pn}$) satisfies FPE, and thus Ochma\'nski's conjecture. \ENDEXA{spe-fpe-2.exa}
+They are fair unless they contain infinitely many $cdae$ or $dcae$ but only finitely many $dbc\mathit{f}$, $dcb\mathit{f}$ and $cdb\mathit{f}$, since then transition $b$ is enabled infinitely often but finitely often executed, or if they contain infinitely many $dcb\mathit{f}$ or $cdb\mathit{f}$ but only finitely many $cade$, $cdae$ and $dcae$, since then transition $a$ is enabled infinitely often but finitely often executed.
+They are non-persistent if they contain at least one $cdae$, $dcae$, $dcb\mathit{f}$ or $cdb\mathit{f}$, since no path traversing $M_4$ is persistent (hence the net itself is non-persistent).
+However, all of these infinite firing sequences (even the non-fair ones in this case, contrary to what happened in Example~\ref{unfair.exa}) are equivalent to a persistent sequence in $(cade|dbc\mathit{f})^\infty$; indeed, any $cdae$ may be transformed into $cade$ with one permutation; any $dcae$ may be transformed into $cade$ with two permutations; any $dcb\mathit{f}$ may be transformed into $dbc\mathit{f}$ with one permutation; and any $cdb\mathit{f}$ may be transformed into $dbc\mathit{f}$ with two permutations.
+Hence, $\PNref{basic-exa.pn}'$ (which inherits the pps property from $\PNref{basic-exa.pn}$) satisfies FPE, and thus Ochma\'nski's conjecture (while being outside the classes for which we shall prove the latter in the next section). \ENDEXA{spe-fpe-2.exa}

 \REM{hered.rem}{Non-inheritance of the SPE property} If a net $N$ is fixed, a marking $M$ of it will be said to satisfy SPE if so does $(N,M$).
 It may be observed that if $M$ satisfies SPE, it may happen that this is not true for some of its successor markings.
 For example, in Figure~\ref{basic-exa.fig}, $M_0$ satisfies SPE for $\PNref{basic-exa.pn}$; in particular, the sequence $M_0\fire{c}M_1\fire{db}$ has a persistent equivalent, namely $M_0\fire{dbc}$; but SPE is not valid for $M_1$ since the sequence $M_1\fire{db}$ does not have a persistent equivalent.
 The same phenomenon occurs in Figure \ref{unfair.fig} where, after $M_0\fire{x}M_1$, the sequence $M_1\fire{yb}$ is enabled but does not have a persistent equivalent.
 This lack of SPE inheritance complicates the analysis of the relationship between SPE and FPE in the general case. \ENDREM{hered.rem}